joaosenna19/joaosenna19/README.md

 - 👋 Hi, I’m Tony Radicchi.
 Proactive software developer with a can-do attitude, passionate for learning new technologies.
-3 years of experience developing robust code for high-vole businesses using Agile methodologies, different architetures with technologies such as NodeJS, Typescript, C#, Docker, IaC, Relational and Non Relational Databases.
+3 years of experience developing robust code for high-volume businesses using Agile methodologies, different architetures with technologies such as NodeJS, Typescript, C#, Docker, IaC, Relational and Non Relational Databases.
 - 📫 How to reach me: joaoradicchi@gmail.com
 - LinkedIn: <https://www.linkedin.com/in/tony-radicchi/>